SPSCommerce/sps-api-standards/standards/request-response.md

 **Description**: The Execution Context header provides a standard method of indicating the dataflow context that a request should be processed with.
 This is used to differentiate or test changes in customer configuration of non-production data.
 This isolates the version of the configuration state used in a request and allows identifying transactions that should leverage a specific tagged or aliased configuration set.

 - A request without the presence of this header **MUST** indicate that the execution context is under the `production` dataflow and customer configuration, if applicable to this API.
-- The header value contains any dynamic __string__ value representing a named configuration or tagged dataflow preset.
+- The header value contains a dynamic __string__ value representing a named configuration or tagged dataflow preset.
     - __preprod__ - Well-known value used to represent non-production customer configuration and can be supported as a static mode in some legacy services without full dynamic support.
 Usage of dynamically named configuration sets is preferred.
     - __prod__ - Well-known value used to represent production customer configuration and can be supported as a static mode in some legacy services without full dynamic support.
 Usage of dynamically named configuration sets is preferred.
 When no request or response header is provided for `Sps-Execution-Context` this is interpreted as the default value.
 - An invalid or unsupported header value provided **MUST** result in a `400 - Bad Request` following standard [error format](errors.md#400-bad-request).